-Committees Of The Board Of Directors
+Committees of Our Board of Directors

 Our Board has a standing Audit Committee, Nominating and Governance Committee, and Compensation Committee.

 Audit Committee.
 The Audit Committee operates pursuant to a written charter.
 Among other things, the Audit Committee is responsible for: